StudioProj3/SP3/CONVENTION_HANDBOOK.md

     ```
 ---
 9. Braces format
-    - Braces always on its own new line.
+    - Braces should always be on its own new line.

     **Example(s):**
     ```csharp